1976 NBA Finals: Television coverage

-The 1975–76 Finals had three straight off days between Sunday afternoon opener and Thursday night second game due to CBS-TV's concern with low ratings for professional basketball.
-The 1975–76 network television season (as well as May sweeps) ended after Wednesday, May 26 (with weekend afternoon games not factored into the prime-time ratings).
-Accordingly, CBS-TV allowed Game One to be played on Sunday afternoon, since the ratings would not count, but would not permit Game Two to be played live in prime time unless the NBA waited until Thursday evening.
+The 1975–76 Finals had three straight off days between Sunday afternoon opener and Thursday night second game due to CBS's concern with low ratings for professional basketball.
+The 1975–76 network television season, as well as May sweeps, ended after Wednesday, May 26 and weekend afternoon games did not affect prime-time ratings.
+Accordingly, CBS allowed Game 1 to be played on Sunday afternoon, since the ratings would not count, but would not permit Game 2 to be played live in prime time unless the NBA waited until Thursday evening.

 Game 3 started on Sunday, May 30 at 10:30 a.m.
-MST in order for CBS to televise the final round of the PGA Tour Memorial Tournament following the game.
-The move angered numerous clergy in the Phoenix area, who saw drastically reduced attendance at Sunday services.
-The game also happened to be on the same day as the Indianapolis 500, but live flag-to-flag coverage of the event by ABC Sports was still ten years away.
+MT (1:30 p.m.
+ET) to allow CBS to televise the final round of the PGA Tour Memorial Tournament following the game.
+The move angered numerous clergy in the Phoenix area, who saw drastically reduced attendance at Sunday morning services.

-CBS play-by-play announcer Brent Musburger, in a Fall 2009 interview with ESPN, said that he and color announcer Rick Barry were rooting for Phoenix to win Games 3, 4 and 6, although Barry's Golden State Warriors were eliminated by the Suns in the Western Conference Finals.
-Musburger said that this was because he and Barry were paid by the game.
-Since the Series was 2-0 Boston after the first two games, Musburger and Barry wanted the Suns to win the next two games to tie the series (likewise with Game six).
-Typically, Boston fans, unaware of Musburger's and Barry's motivations, were upset with the announcing crew because of their perceived favoritism. (citation?)